Non-standard Platforms

 Click Here for information on joining PalletLink to gain access to all the benefits of a subscription.

-18c Aluminium and timber pallets for air freight (PDF 22kb)
+PDF18c Aluminium or timber pallets for air freight.
+(PDF 58kb)

-48c Non-compatible loading devices - the pallet bridle (PDF 28kb)
+PDF48c Non-compatible loading devices - pallet bridle.
+(PDF 24kb)